 The Governmental Fund Balance Sheet/Statement of Net Position report the financial information of the Commission in two different ways.
 The column titled Governmental Fund represents the activities of the Commission accounted for on a modified accrual basis and does not consider the capital assets or prepaid expenses of the Commission.
 The column titled Statement of Net Position represents the Net Position of the Commission, including its capital assets.
-The Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balance/Statement of Activities also reports the revenues and expenditures of the Commission in two different ways.
-The column titled Governmental Funds includes the purchase of capital assets and excludes depreciation of capital assets and the column titled Statement of Activities reports the receipts and disbursements of the Commission, including depreciation and amortization and excluding capital assets.
+The Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balance/Statement of Activities reports the revenues and expenditures of the Commission, including the purchase of capital assets and excluding depreciation of capital assets, and the column titled Statement of Activities reports the receipts and disbursements of the Commission, including depreciation and amortization and excluding capital assets.
 The adjustments column on both statements provides for reconciliation between the two methods of reporting the activities of the Commission.